matthewpanizza/BoostedUnbrickFirmware/README.md

 }
 ```

 Now I could just replace those lines in the Arduino libraries I wanted to use and I was off to the races.
-In the PIC software I wrote simple LED control loop and got "Hello World" running.
+In the PIC software I wrote a simple LED control loop and got "Hello World" running.

 To assist with debugging, I also created Arduino-like functions for UART (Serial) which was conveniently accessible on the debug header.
 Not listed here, but I also included the variants for ```Serial_println()```, ```Serial_printf()```, and ```Serial_printlnf()``` which come in handy when printing the value of variables.